-- 13.1.
+13.1.
 Press Office: The national body or federation/organiser shall provide a Press Officer, a separate press office and appropriate staffing to service the needs of the press personnel registered and having official status at the competition.
-The press office shall be equipped to provide journalists, other media personnel and the CEGC/ICCIC Delegate with the following facilities:
+The press office shall be equipped to provide journalists, other media personnel and the UIAA COMMISSION Officials with the needed facilities including starting lists and final results.

-- a) Appropriate working space;

-- b) At least two telephones;

-- c) At least one telefax machine;

-- d) At least one photocopier machine.

-- e) Full and relevant background information on the competition;

-- f) Copies of the starting lists, interim and final results and, at the completion of the competition, the updated World Cup and Continuously Updated World Ranking.